Quinnipiac University emphasizes integrity as one of its guiding principles.

 4. Overturn the decision on responsibility.

-4. A designee of or the vice president of academic innovation & effectiveness will notify all appropriate individuals involved in the case, the director of academic integrity and any appropriate Quinnipiac University personnel (dean, registrar, One Stop, etc.) of the outcome of the appeal.
+4. A designee of or the vice president of academic innovation & effectiveness will notify all appropriate individuals involved in the case, the coordinator of academic integrity and any appropriate Quinnipiac University personnel (dean, registrar, One Stop, etc.) of the outcome of the appeal.

 D. Guidelines